randerzander/HiveToPhoenix/README.md

 To query Phoenix tables and save them back to Hive, change "destination=phoenix" to "destination=hive".
 When saving tables to Hive, "format" specifies the intended file-format (ORC, Parquet, Avro, text, etc).

-**WARNING:** Due to SparkSQL API changes in Spark 1.5.2, copying from Phoenix to Hive only works with Spark 1.4.1 or lower.
+**WARNING:** [Unless you are running Phoenix 4.6+](https://issues.apache.org/jira/browse/PHOENIX-2287), SparkSQL API changes in Spark 1.5.x prevent successful copying from Phoenix to Hive.
+To workaround this, use Spark 1.4.1 or lower.
 See [this gist](https://gist.github.com/randerzander/cbcf30f2db67d9a6fd57) for instructions on downloading and using Apache Spark 1.4.1 with HDP 2.3.4.

 **Example job.properties file:** Copy a Phoenix table back to Hive:
 ```